 Looking for the perfect family destination in the rugged northeast of England?
 Northumberland is a superb place that caters for all ages and all tastes.
-Offering a stunning sandy coastline, mystical islands, award-winning countryside and a glittering city life that’s the envy of more well-known locations up and down the country, this northern county is the ideal holiday cottage staycation for you and your loved ones.
+Offering a stunning sandy coastline, mystical islands, award-winning countryside and a glittering city life that’s the envy of more well-known locations up and down the country, this northern county is the ideal family holiday cottage staycation for you and your loved ones.

 Upon arriving in Northumberland, shouts of ‘I’m bored’ will remain firmly in the past.
 This is due to the amount of attractions that are in offer in the county for families, and if you think you’ll have to suffer the agony of long, drawn-out car journeys, there’s no need to worry as the popular landmarks are all within a stone’s away from your traditional family-friendly Northumbrian holiday cottage.